zoevanhavre/zoevanhavre.github.io/talks/Feb2016_WOMBAT/ZvH_WombatSlides.md

 - we know little about how AD behaves in its early stage
 - could compare known cases to controls,
-    - but this is not targetted to early detection
+    - does not target early stage of AD
 - **would like to identify individuals likely to be in early stage of AD**

 ## How?